LongBaoNguyen/longbaonguyen.github.io/README.md

 Future mini-courses:
 - Introduction Neural Networks with TensorFlow
-- Introduction to Convolutional Neural Networks
-- Introduction to Recurrent Neural Networks
+- Introduction to the Discrete Fourier Transform
-- Programming: A Visual Approach
 - Explorations with Python